saurabh1088/notes/iOS/Persistence/CoreData.md

 ## NSPersistentStoreCoordinator
 Responsible for managing the persistent stores.
 Most of the time a persistent store is a database which lives on filesystem.
 It's possible to have many persistent stores at once.
 One can also have custome made one derived from NSPersistentStore.

+## NSFetchRequest
+To fetch records from Core Data, one needs to create an instance of NSFetchRequest and then pass it to NSManagedObjectContext API to fetch results.

 ## QnA
 ### When is Core Data initialized?